MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure client computers to lock and prompt for a password when resuming from a hibernate or suspend state.

-- If you enable this policy setting, the client computer is locked and prompted for a password when it is resumed from a suspend or hibernate state.
+- If you enable this policy setting, the client computer is locked and prompted for a password when it's resumed from a suspend or hibernate state.

-- If you disable or do not configure this policy setting, users control if their computer is automatically locked or not after performing a resume operation.
+- If you disable or don't configure this policy setting, users control if their computer is automatically locked or not after performing a resume operation.
 <!-- PW_PromptPasswordOnResume-Description-End -->

 <!-- PW_PromptPasswordOnResume-Editable-Begin -->